Dv5n/NanoShell/CONTRIBUTING.md

 If you encounter any errors, exceptions or questions, open an issue, and I will try to help you!

-You can create issues even for requesting commands or improvments, I will add the command or improvment to the TODO file.
+You can create issues even for requesting commands or improvements, I will add the command or improvement to the TODO file.